TablePress/TablePress/readme.txt

 * The misalignment between head and body rows when using “Horizontal Scrolling” is fixed.
 * The vertical alignment of elements in table cells is back to its old behavior, due to issues in some themes.
 * No errors should be thrown anymore when the “Table Features for Site Visitors” are active for tables that have combined cells or no head row.
-* The “Shortcode” text field, often used for copy and paste, on the “Edit” is back!
+* The “Shortcode” text field, often used for copy and paste, on the “Edit” screen is back!
 * More valuable information about errors is given when a table import fails.
 * An issue with the sorting arrow icons showing as weird characters is fixed.
 * No errors should be thrown anymore when required PHP extensions are missing on a server when evaluating math formulas.